Appearance

 Certain game features benefit from being able to decide the contents of a Purchase more dynamically.
 For example, if your game has personalized products whose contents are based on the player's state, those contents cannot be directly specified in the game configs.

-By the way: The Metaplay SDK comes with an in-game offer feature, which uses Dynamic Purchases.
+The Metaplay SDK comes with an in-game offer feature, which uses Dynamic Purchases.
 If you're looking to implement offers, see Getting Started with In-Game Offers.

 Dynamic-Content Products differ from basic products in the following ways: